3D helical CT Reconstruction with a Memory Efficient Learned Primal-Dual Architecture: Related work

-Furthermore, the memory footprint can be reduced by reducing the amount of input data what is processed by a neural network at the same time.
-Two natural approaches for achieving this are: 1) down-sampling the input data; 2) splitting the input data into parts.
-The down-sampling strategy has been explored in \cite{hauptmann2020multi}, where \ac{LGD} is applied in different scales, starting from a coarse reconstruction and then gradually increasing resolution to reconstruct small details.
-However, since the proposed architecture of a neural network involves a block that acts on the full resolution the memory footprint of this method is still large.
+Another approach to reduce the memory footprint is to reduce the amount of input data that is processed by the neural network at the same time.
+A natural approaches for achieving this is splitting the input data into parts and down-sampling.
+The down-sampling strategy has been explored in \cite{hauptmann2020multi}, where \acl{LGD} is applied in different scales, starting from a coarse reconstruction and then gradually increasing resolution to reconstruct small details.
+However, since the proposed architecture involves a block that acts on the full resolution, the memory footprint of this method is still large.

 Splitting the tomographic data is not a new concept in tomography.
-In \ac{OS} methods \cite{hudson1994accelerated, erdogan1999ordered, kim2014combining} only a subset of the data is used to update an image volume during one iteration of iterative reconstruction.
+In \acl{OS} methods \cite{Hudson:1994aa, erdogan1999ordered, kim2014combining, ahn2006convergent} only a section of the data is used to update an image volume during one iteration of iterative reconstruction.
 This leads to initial acceleration of various optimization methods.
 Recently, this idea has been used to modify the \ac{LPD} architecture \cite{tang2021stochastic} with the goal of improving computational efficiency of the method.
-However, \ac{LSPD}, method presented in \cite{tang2021stochastic}, relies on stochastic choice of the subset of the data, while in this work we select the subsets subsequently, in order to ensure that all the data has been used (which might not be the case in a stochastic setting, given relatively few unrolled iterations).
-Moreover, aim of our work is different from \cite{tang2021stochastic}, we are using splitting in this study only to scale up the \ac{iLPD} algorithm in order to be able to tackle helical 3D \ac{CT} reconstruction, not to save computations.
+However, \ac{LSPD} method presented in \cite{tang2021stochastic}, relies on a stochastic choice of the section of the data, while in this work we select the sections subsequently in order to ensure that all the data has been used (which might not be the case in a stochastic setting, given relatively few unrolled iterations).